 The User Interface (UI) is the point where a human user interacts with an application.
 The goal of an effective UI is to make the user’s experience easy and intuitive while requiring minimum effort on the users’ part.
 UI design consists of the buttons that users click on, the text, the images, the sliders, text entry fields, and other items that users interact with.
 It also consists of a screen layout, transitions, interface, and much more.

 A good UI design will help improve the conversion rate through your mobile application.
+There are however elements that can interfere with UI design that could also alter the roadmap for the strategy of the development.
 Therefore, we have compiled a list of top 8 UI design tips for Android apps that you must keep in mind while working on the UI.

 So, without any further ado, let’s begin.